ihh/bracery/README.md

 Each message has the following fields:
 - an associated template
 - an _expansion tree_ that is a parse tree generated from the Bracery grammar defined by the template's source text
-- a set of _future-tags_ which by default are the same as the template's future-tags, but can be overridden by the `^tags` variable, if that variable is assigned a value in the expansion tree
+- a set of _future-tags_ which by default are the same as the template's future-tags, but can be overridden by the `$tags` variable, if that variable is assigned a value in the expansion tree
 - (if not the first message in the thread) a _predecessor_ message, with appropriate overlap between the predecessor's future-tags and the template's past-tags

 The root node of the expansion tree "inherits" any variable assignments from the predecessor,